IMUFace: Towards Always-On 3D Facial Reconstruction via Earphone Inertial Sensing: Method

 \subsection{Model Architecture and Training Strategy}

 In this study, we designed a deep-learning model called IMUTwinTrans.
-This model, based on a ConvTransformer architecture, is capable of simultaneously leveraging the temporal and frequency features of IMU signals to establish the correspondence between IMU signals and facial landmarks, as illustrated in Fig.~\ref{fig:42}.
+This model, based on a ConvTransformer architecture, leverages both temporal and frequency features of IMU signals to establish the correspondence between IMU data and facial landmarks, as illustrated in Fig.~\ref{fig:42}.
+The model input consists of 10 consecutive frames of IMU data that include both time-domain and frequency-domain features.
+Specifically, the time-domain signal for each frame is arranged as a $30\times12$ matrix.
+The frequency-domain features are obtained via a Short-Time Fourier Transform (STFT), resulting in a $30\times204$ matrix.
+By concatenating the time-domain and frequency-domain features, each frame forms a combined feature matrix of $30\times216$.
+The input data are first processed by a Convolutional Neural Network (CNN) for feature extraction, followed by a Transformer encoder to capture temporal dependencies.
+Finally, a linear projection layer outputs the predicted coordinates of 51 facial landmarks, represented as a $1\times102$ vector.